Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS

-We solve the coupled hydrodynamic mass loss and hydrogen–oxygen fractionation problem using a self-consistent iterative scheme. \mvnote{While some recent population-level studies now couple mass loss and multi-species fractionation (e.g., \citet{cherubim_oxidation_2025}), earlier approaches typically treated the two independently (e.g., \citet{luger_extreme_2015}).} In our framework, the fractionated composition modifies the mean molecular weight $\mu_\mathrm{outflow}$ of the escaping gas and also modifies the XUV absorption through the mass absorption coefficient $\chi_\mathrm{XUV}$ evaluated for an atomic mixture at $R_\mathrm{XUV}$.
+We solve the coupled hydrodynamic mass-loss and hydrogen–oxygen fractionation problem using a self-consistent iterative scheme.
+While some recent population-level studies now couple mass-loss and multi-species fractionation (e.g., \citet{cherubim_oxidation_2025}), earlier approaches typically treated the two independently (e.g., \citet{luger_extreme_2015}).
+In our framework, the fractionated composition modifies the mean molecular weight $\mu_\mathrm{outflow}$ of the escaping gas and also modifies the XUV absorption through the mass absorption coefficient $\chi_\mathrm{XUV}$ evaluated for an atomic mixture at $R_\mathrm{XUV}$.
 We therefore iterate hydrodynamics and fractionation jointly until convergence.

 For a single planet, the coupled iteration proceeds as follows:

 \begin{enumerate} \item Initialize the outflow mean molecular weight $\mu_\mathrm{outflow}$ from the fully dissociated reservoir composition (Section~\ref{sec:mmw}), and construct an initial atomic mixture at $R_\mathrm{XUV}$ for evaluating $\chi_\mathrm{XUV}$. \item For the current $(\mu_\mathrm{outflow}, \chi_\mathrm{XUV})$, solve the hydrodynamic escape problem to obtain $(\dot{M}, c_s, R_s, R_\mathrm{XUV})$ (Section~\ref{sec:numerics}).
 We first compute the energy-limited solution and then, if the time-scale criterion indicates rapid recombination, adopt a recombination-limited solution (Section~\ref{sec:escape_rate}). \item Compute the outflow temperature used in the fractionation step.
 In the recombination-limited regime we set $T_\mathrm{outflow}=10^4\,\mathrm{K}$, consistent with the recombination thermostat; otherwise we map $T_\mathrm{outflow}$ from $(c_s,\mu_\mathrm{outflow})$ via $T_\mathrm{outflow}=c_s^2 m_\mathrm{H}\mu_\mathrm{outflow}/k_\mathrm{B}$. \item Using $(R_\mathrm{XUV}, \, T_\mathrm{outflow}, \, \dot{M})$, compute the total mass flux $F_\mathrm{mass}$ and apply the fractionation solver to obtain the number fluxes $\phi_s$ and entrainment factors $x_s$ (Section~\ref{sec:frac}). \item Update the atomic mixture at $R_\mathrm{XUV}$ from the escaping fluxes, $y_s \equiv \phi_s/\sum_{s}\phi_s$, and recompute $\mu_\mathrm{outflow}$ from the flux-weighted mixture: